lisafolliard/find_replace_Code_Review/README.md

 ## Description

 A simple JavaScript application that allows a user to find all instances of a word in a sentence and replace with a new word.
-The program then returns an updated sentence.
+The program returns an updated sentence.

 ## Setup